mickfuzz/phd4/_posts/2022-1-23-project-and-design-approaches.md

 ## Design-based Approaches in Computing Education

 Designing as a discipline involves both a community of producers and users.
 Design-based approaches have been adopted widely in software production, creative industries and wider business contexts.
-These principles and practices are also relevant to education.
+These design principles and practices are also relevant to education.
 If you are an educator the experience of seeing students motivated by producing something for a real audience may be familiar.
-Design projects allow students to develop important 21st Century Skills like problem solving, communication and creatively responding to real life contexts.
+Design projects allow students to develop important 21st Century Skills like problem solving and communication, and to creatively respond to real life contexts.
 In the following sections I will explore the design-based approaches of iteration, design patterns and the use-modify-create model.

 <!-- These range from exploring cultural contexts to role playing scenarios.
 For some suitable resources see http://tiny.cc/design_resources -->
 <!-- For some suitable resources see INSERT